 Risk management is increasingly important in the modern business world.
+That’s why the actuarial profession continues to be a critical one.
 Actuaries analyze data to assess potential risk in the financial marketplace.

 According to the U.S. Bureau of Labor Statistics, a bachelor’s degree with an emphasis on statistics or mathematics is usually required for professionals in this field.
-After graduation, becoming a member of one of the major actuarial societies and associations can provide increased opportunities for networking and access to resources that might not otherwise be available to individual actuaries.
+After graduation, it is possible to become a member of one of the major actuarial societies and associations.
+Joining one of these organizations can be quite beneficial to those in the actuarial profession.
+Specifically, these organizations can provide increased opportunities for networking.
+Access to resources is another benefit that might not otherwise be available to individual actuaries.

 Here are five of the most important membership organizations in the actuarial field.